Amiga 2000 EATX

 Here is the original Amiga 3000 motherboard which acted as a donor card

-The components I used from my broken Amiga 3000 was the full chipset (more on that later), the special memory chips for the scandoubler and some odd pieces here and there such as the trim pot, power socket, disable switch for the scandoubler and the stacked female 25 pin port.
+The components I used from my broken Amiga 3000 was all the custom chips (more on that later), the special memory chips for the scandoubler and some odd pieces here and there such as the trim pot, power socket, disable switch for the scandoubler and the stacked female 25 pin port.

-I usually like to keep some parts from donor Amigas in new builds not just the custom chips.
+Most of this stuff can actually be found new.
+But I usually like to keep some parts from donor Amigas in new builds not just the custom chips for some weird reason.

-Believe it or not, I actually used the same KEL connector for the CPU board that was mounted on the broken A3000, it was a painful experience desoldering it.
+Believe it or not, I actually used the same KEL connector for the CPU board that was soldered to the broken A3000.
+It was a painful experience desoldering it as it is soldered with 200 pins to the motherboard.

-I also wanted to save the two edge card connectors for the daughterboard, desoldering them was a major hassle since the ground plane is very strong on the A3000, instead I ordered replacements from AliExpress.
+I also wanted to save the two edge card connectors for the daughterboard, desoldering them was a major hassle since the ground plane is very strong on the A3000.
+Instead I ordered replacements from AliExpress because they where extremely difficult to desolder.

 Chipset gave me a surprise

-As is derigeur when building an Amiga replica, there are always some kind of surprise no matter how much prepping one does.
+As is de rigeur when building an Amiga replica, there are always some kind of surprises no matter how much prepping one does.

-So there are some very expensive chips on the Amiga 3000.
-First is the Amber chip which is part of the scandoubler/flickerfixer.
-Then there is the DMAC chip both which costs a ton of money.
+There are some very expensive chips on the Amiga 3000.
+First is the Amber chip which is part of the scandoubler/flickerfixer area of the A3000.
+Then there is the DMAC chip, both chips costs a ton of money to source if replacements are needed.

 Lets find out if Ramsey 07 plays well with my revision 02 of the Super DMAC.
 I will just have to find out once system is fully up and running with Workbench installed.
-If not I will need to track down a Super DMAC replica.
+Then I will be able to do some stress testing.
+If problems occur, I will need to track down a Super DMAC replica.

 Next steps….